sitedata/checklyhq.com/site/content/blog/creating-a-chrome-extension-2018.md

 Anything you need to persist over navigations and opening/closing the popup UI should go into either the `session` or `sync` store.
 The `sync` store should be synced over Chrome browsers hooked up with Chrome Sync.
 For more, see [State](#state) below.

 "Globals are bad 'm kay".
 For instance, testing anything that uses them can be a hassle.
-When global are used over multiple, normally loosely coupled, objects things get  hairy, quickly.
+When globals are used over multiple, normally loosely coupled, objects things get  hairy, quickly.

 Having said that, the Chrome team did a good job keeping the `chrome` global's interface fairly minimal.
 Keeping as much of the calls out of your popup UI, where you will probably use a "modern" web framework will keep things sane.

 ## State

 State is persisted using the native `chrome.storage` API.
 No other way around it.
-This will get/set basically Javascript object you give it, much like the `localStorage` API.
+This will get/set basically any Javascript object you give it, much like the `localStorage` API.

 Wrapping it in some non-global function helps keeping things sane.
 Be sure to check values returning from the store, e.g:

 ```javascript
 function loadState (cb) {